 Talk to a Police Disability Attorney in Woodbury

 Filing a disability claim can be a significant step for an officer who has become disabled.
 Whether your condition came on fast or built up over time, the benefits you get—or don’t get—can seriously impact your future.
+Disability benefits can help replace lost wages and provide money for medical expenses.
 If you’ve been denied, stuck in the paperwork, or just don’t know where to start, having a lawyer in your corner can help.

 Contact Fusco, Brandenstein & Rada, P.C. at 516-496-0400 to talk with a police disability attorney serving Woodbury.
-We know how complicated New York’s disability system can be, and we’re here to help you fight for the benefits you’ve earned.
+We know how complicated New York’s disability system can be.
+We’re here to help you fight for the benefits you’ve earned.